mentionapp/fast-doctrine-paginator/README.md

     ORDER    BY u.id ASC
 ');

-// Max results per page
+// Number of items per page
 $query->setMaxResults(3);

 $paginator = DoctrinePaginatorBuilder::new()